Is there a good cop/bad cop in your house?

 The Road To Nowhere

-You promised your kids you would all to go to the beach for the day, but last minute rain has swept in and your partner thinks rain must stop all play.
+You promised your kids you would all go to the beach for the day, but last-minute rain has swept in, and your partner thinks rain must stop all play.
 Is it vanity?
 Do they think they will catch a cold?
 Who knows.

 A day wasted.

-When you clash over little details like what is suitable, whether it is a toy, or what to do to suit the weather, or even where to eat out for dinner, often the end result is, ‘fine, we won’t go anywhere or do anything then.’
+When you clash over little details like what is suitable, whether it is a toy, what to do to suit the weather, or even where to eat out for dinner, the result is often, ‘fine, we won’t go anywhere or do anything then.’

 Walking On Eggshells

 Something is coming up, something that you need to discuss with your significant other.
-You know you need to make a decision, and you already feel like there will be a huge disagreement or upset about how you are going to achieve this ‘something’ together.
+You know you need to make a decision, and you already feel like there will be a huge disagreement or upset about how you will achieve this ‘something’ together.